alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + :white_check_mark: **Verify:** that you are able to send a secure email containing this token (e.g. send it to your own email for testing purposes)

 + Ensure that data ingress works for connections from within the accepted IP address and does not work for connections outside the IP address, even if the correct upload token is present.
-  + Ensure you're working from a device that will have a whitelisted IP address
+  + Ensure you're working from a device that will have a allowlisted IP address
   + Using the secure upload token with write-only permissions and limited time period that you set up in the previous step, follow the [ingress instructions for the data provider](../../how_to_guides/data_provider/how-to-ingress-data-as-provider.md)
   + :white_check_mark: **Verify:** that writing succeeds by uploading a file
   + :white_check_mark: **Verify:** that attempting to open or download any of the files results in the following error: `Failed to start transfer: Insufficient credentials.` under the `Activities` pane at the bottom of the MS Azure Storage Explorer window
-  + Switch to a device that lacks a whitelisted IP address (or change your IP with a VPN)
+  + Switch to a device that lacks a allowlisted IP address (or change your IP with a VPN)
   + Attempt to write to the ingress volume via the test device
   + :white_check_mark: **Verify:** that the access token fails.